DigitalGrainSize/SediNet/README.md

 ![Fig3-sedinet_fig_ann2_v3](https://user-images.githubusercontent.com/3596509/61979684-59a79700-afa9-11e9-9605-4f893784f65b.png)

 SediNet is very configurable, and is designed primarily to be a research tool.
 There are two in-built model sizes (shallow and false), and numerous options for how to train and treat the data.
 For example, data inputs can optionally be scaled.
 Various image sizes can be used.
-Greyscale or color imagery may be used.
 A single batch size may be chosen, or a model might be constructed using multiple batch sizes.
 Therefore it might take some experimentation to achieve optimal results for a particular dataset.
 Hopefully, this toolbox makes such experimentation straightforward.
 It isn't always obvious what combinations of settings to use, so be prepared to construct models using a variety of settings, then using the model with the best validation scores.

 <!-- --------------------------------------------------------------------------------